 Students intending to apply for the MSc.
 Sociology should take any prerequisite undergraduate courses in the field which they intend to apply, and should gain a minimum 'B' average in such courses.
-Only Level I courses are offered in the evening.
+Do note that Level I courses such as SOCI1001, SOCI1002, SOCI1005 all carry different streams; which includes evening classes.

 - 1. SOCI2000: Classical Social Theory

 - 2. SOCI2001: Modern Social Theory

 - 3. SOCI2006: Qualitative Methods in Sociological Research

 - 4. SOCI2007: Survey Design and Analysis

 - 5. SOCI2008: Statistics for the Behavioural Sciences

 - 6. SOCI2009: Statistical Computing for Social Research or PSYC2007: Psychometrics

 - 7. SOCI2017: Caribbean Society

 - 8. Plus one (1) from the following 5:

-- ECON1000: Principles of Economics I

 - PSYC3007: Applied Social Psychology

 - SOCI2004: Introduction to Population

 - SOCI3015: Introduction to the Evaluation of Social Programmes

 - SOWK2005: Organizational and Administration of Social Services